By Laura Grudzien

 - Digital engagement to gain and retain customers

 - Better data and data access for decision making and adapting to market needs

 Linedata's experience with financial institutions of various sizes, geographies and lending lines of business has allowed us to gain insight into the success factors for the implementation of a loan origination system.
 To help achieve the objectives of the loan origination project, Linedata has identified five key critical success factors to be considered.

 Establish a business case

 The business case lays out a framework for the benefits and objectives the organization is planning to achieve and is key to providing the operational blueprint for the project.
-Establishing and communicating the business case enables the project team to validate business requirements and processing designs against the business case.
-If a key objective is to provide customer facing employees with additional bandwidth to sell more or; build on existing relationships (thus increasing sales) by freeing up their time from administrative, credit analysis, or underwriting activities, that objective can be used to help drive decisions on who should be doing what activities within the new target operating model.
+With a clear business case, the project team can validate business requirements and processing designs against the business case.
+If a key objective is to free up customer-facing employees from administrative tasks so they can focus on sales and service, for example, that objective can be used to help drive decisions of who does what within the new target operating model.

 - Manage and monitor progress (schedule and budget) on a regular basis (weekly, bi-weekly and monthly)

 - Help establish and maintain a manageable scope

 - Identify and mitigate risks